Here are four minutes of reading to set your compass straight-

 2. Which food products should you buy organic and natural ?

 Vegetable/fruit (produce) is of course the first key one, the most authoritative source on this comes from the yearly list published by EWG.
 The next one is livestock or animal products; this one is of course farm raised with antibioitics/non-natural feeds vs naturally raised that are free roaming and/or fed what they have historically eaten.
-There is also a narrow distinction even in the ones that are natural, organic or wild caught like highlighted by this report from Greenpeace.
+There is also a narrow distinction even in the ones that are natural, organic or wild caught like highlighted by reports from Greenpeace.

 3. Which non-food products should you buy organic and natural?